 As you explore your study abroad options, you'll want to consider aspects of your identity and how these may be perceived and treated in the cultures you'll be spending time in.
 We encourage you to do some research into social norms, cultural mores, and local practices before your program begins.
 You'll want to participate as much as possible in the host culture and should be prepared for the experience, which can be both personally challenging and rewarding.

-Learn more about accessibility considerations and travel outside the U.S.
+Learn more about disability/accessibility considerations and travel outside the U.S.

 Find out more about how the study abroad process works, and how study abroad can enhance your goals for college and beyond.